anyaevostinar/anyaevostinar.github.io/classes/201-f25/lab-kotlin-predictions.md

 ```

 Then consult your reference sheet or the [scavenger hunt files](kotlin-lab) for how to compile and run it.
 Upload your completed code to Moodle for an engagement credit.

+## Acknowledgements
+This is based on labs from Profs Tanya Amert and Jean Salac.